 Still, it’s possible to stay and relax in and around High Atlas.

-A contrasting experience to hiking is staying in a traditional Berber guesthouse where you can drink as much mint tea as you can possibly muster.
-At night, you’ll enjoy an authentic Berber food feast.
+A contrasting experience to hiking is staying in a traditional Amazigh guesthouse where you can drink as much mint tea as you can possibly muster.
+At night, you’ll enjoy an authentic Amazigh food feast.